+- A standard is a known accurate measure of physical quantity.

 - Standards are used to determine the values of other physical quantities by the comparison method.

 - All standards are preserved at the International Bureau of Weight and Measures (BIMP), Paris.

 - Four categories of standard:

 - International Standard

 - Primary Standard

 - Secondary Standard

 - Working Standard